Generic Name: miconazole (mi-KON-a-zole)

 - Do not use miconazole suppositories in CHILDREN younger than 12 years of age unless advised to do so by your health care provider.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant while taking miconazole suppositories, discuss with your doctor the benefits and risks of using miconazole suppositories during pregnancy.
-It is unknown if miconazole suppositories is excreted in breast milk.
+It is unknown if miconazole suppositories are excreted in breast milk.
 If you are or will be breast-feeding while you are using miconazole suppositories, check with your doctor or pharmacist.

 Possible side effects of miconazole suppositories: